Top 10 best hybrid SUVs 2021

 The best hybrid 4x4s can be as cheap to run as family hatchbacks, yet also offer the extra space and pace many covet.
-Our top 10 examines the ones you should consider.
+Will list the top 10 you should consider.

-The rugged looks, improved visibility and off-road ability SUVs provide used to mean high running costs, but hybrid technology has seen them get significantly more economical in recent years.
+The rugged looks, raised ride height and off-road capability that SUVs offer used to result in high running costs, but cleaner engines and clever hybrid technology has seen them become significantly more economical in recent years.

 Most hybrid 4x4s use a petrol engine and an electric motor to provide power.
 In plug-in hybrids (PHEVs), these systems can work together to provide maximum acceleration when you need it but can also run independently.
-This means you can save silent, emissions-free electric power for town, while high-speed cruising on the motorway is dealt with by the petrol engine.
+This means you can run on electric power in town, while high-speed cruising on the motorway is managed by the petrol engine.

 Many of the SUVs on this list are PHEVs, which means you need to charge the batteries at home or at a public charging point.
 Doing so allows you to complete short journeys without using a drop of fuel.
 The only drawback is that PHEVs tend to cost more to buy than hybrids that don’t need plugging in.